 In the Bacterial Isolation simulation, you will investigate the cause of a contamination of poultry meat by a dangerous bacteria strain that is resistant to common antibiotics.
-After taking samples from the chicken farm, you will need to work in the virtual laboratory to isolate single colonies of the deadly bacteria among a variety of different species.
-To do so you will learn how to work under sterile conditions, and you will be able to practice and perfect your plate streaking technique.
-Will you be able to successfully isolate the dangerous bacterial strain?
+After taking samples from the chicken farm, you will work in the virtual laboratory to isolate single colonies of the deadly bacteria among a variety of different species.
+To do so, you will learn how to work under sterile conditions, and you will be able to practice and perfect your plate streaking technique.

 Identifying ampicillin resistant bacteria

-The premise of the lab is a report of ampicillin resistant bacteria in poultry meat.
-Students visit the place of origination, a chicken farm, to sample in hopes of identifying the bacteria strain.
-The sample taken contains a variety of bacterial strains and students must identify which strains are resistant to ampicillin by isolating single colonies
+The premise of the Bacterial Isolation lab is a report of ampicillin resistant bacteria in poultry meat.
+You will visit the place of origination, a chicken farm, in hopes of identifying the bacteria strain.
+The first task is to take a sample, which will contain a variety of bacterial strains, and from that, you must identify which strains are resistant to ampicillin by isolating single colonies

-In this lab, students learn how to use aseptic techniques—for example, remembering to turn on the Bunsen burner and sterile their loop in between streaks.
+In the Bacterial Isolation lab, you will learn how to use aseptic techniques—for example, remembering to turn on the Bunsen burner and sterile their loop in between streaks.

 Plate streaking technique